Here are 14 tips to help you

 2. Take your placement tests now.

-- You must take English and Math placement tests.
+- Some community colleges still require you to take English and Math placement tests.
 Each community college has an assessment and placement center.

 - The tests are free but your performance on the tests affects the rest of your community college and higher education life.